-- 4.1.1 Following the conclusion of all construction operations, site huts, scaffolding, protective fencing and ground protection measures will be removed to allow for landscaping operations such as hard surfacing and planting to take place. - 4.1.2 Great care is needed at this stage from ground work contractors to continue to observe tree protection requirements.
-No machines are to be used within rpa's which specifically includes rotovators.
+4.1.1 Following the conclusion of all construction operations, protective fencing and ground protection will be removed to allow for landscaping operations such as hard surfacing and planting to take place.

+4.1.2 Great care is needed at this stage from ground work contractors to continue to observe tree protection requirements.
+No machines are to be used within rpa's which specifically includes rotovators and excavators.